bshack/shackstack/README.md

 Learn more about Browsersync here: https://www.browsersync.io

-If you want to run watch without Browsersync you can do so like this:
+If you want to run the 'watch' task without Browsersync you can do so like this:

 ```
 gulp watch --sync=false;